Homemade Pizza Dough

 - Smooth the top of each dough, and brush with a touch of olive oil.

 - Cover with a kitchen towel, in a warm place, and let the dough rise for 1-2 hours, it should double in size.
+If it does not rise at all, your yeast is probably dead :(.
+You'll need to start over.

 - Meanwhile, prepare your sauce if making homemade pizza sauce.